Valley Senior Living

 Other Permitted and Required Uses and Disclosures That May Be Made With Your Consent, Authorization or Opportunity to Object

 We may use and disclose your PHI in the following instances.
 You have the opportunity to agree or object to the use or disclosure of all or part of your PHI.
 If you are not present or able to agree or object to the use or disclosure of the PHI, then your physician and/or other health care professional, using professional judgment will determine whether the disclosure is in your best interest.
 In this case, only the PHI that is relevant to your health care will be disclosed.

-Facility Directories: Unless you object, we will use and disclose in our facility directory your name, room number, phone number (if applicable) and your religious affiliation.
-All of this information, except religious affiliation will be disclosed to people who ask for you by name.
+Facility Directories: Unless you object, we will use and disclose in our facility directory your name and room number.
 Members of the clergy will be told your religious affiliation.

 Others Involved in Your Healthcare: Unless you object, we may disclose to a member of your family, a relative, a close friend or any other person you identify, your PHI that directly relates to that person’s involvement in your health care.
 If you are unable to agree or object to such a disclosure, we may disclose such information as necessary if we determine that it is in your best interest based on our professional judgment.
 We may use or disclose PHI to notify or assist in notifying a family member, personal representative or any other person that is responsible for your care of your location, general condition or death.
 Finally, we may use or disclose your PHI to an authorized public or private entity to assist in disaster relief efforts and to coordinate uses and disclosures to family or other individuals involved in your health care.